-For as long as there’s been radiators, there’s been radiators with columns.
+For as long as there has been radiators, there’s been radiators with columns.
 Think back to your youth; chances are whenever you were in a school, a hospital or almost any other large, institutional building, it would be installed with many a column radiator.
 In the years since, though, time has moved on and, with them the fashions and trends, and (in part) because of this, the humble and original column radiator was eventually seen as old-hat; rather ‘past it’ as a heating device, aesthetically speaking, at least.

-Columns were out and, in their place, rectangular, box-shaped, flat-panel units became the norm in new-builds – and, today, the radiator market is positively brimming with choice; available is everything from mirrored radiators to heated towel rails to bench-warmers-cum-radiators.
+Columns were out and, in their place, rectangular, box-shaped, flat-panel units became the norm in new-builds – and, today, the radiator market is positively brimming with choice; available is everything from mirrored radiators to heated towel radiators to bench-warmers-cum-radiators.
 Surely, then, the age of the column radiator has very much passed, right?
 Not so fast!